The best way to get to know any city is by walking its streets and meeting its people.

 - Space is limited in each tour so you may not get your first choice.
 However, every effort will be made to fit you into your desired tour or one leaving within the same time block.

 - Walk-ins will be accepted; though people with a reservation will have priority.

-    - Resident Counselors may reserve a block of 10 spaces for their Unit without designating the names or participants.
+- Resident Counselors may reserve a block of 10 spaces without designating the names or participants.

 - All tours will begin and end at the Swearer Center for Public Service, 25 George Street.
 Please arrive 10 minutes before departure time.
 Tours will run approximately 90 minutes

 - Please bring your Brown ID – some tours will include bus riding as well as walking.